Pharmaceutical Care Network Europe

 312 Medication appropriateness for elderly nursing home residents with a limited remaining life expectancy: Adjusting the START/STOPP criteria by means of a Delphi consensus study Standards and guidelines for PhC Department of General Practice and Elderly Care Medicine, Amsterdam UMC-VUmc

-314 STOPP/START Criteria and patients’ clinical information requirements – a study about its applicability Standards and guidelines for PhC Pharmacology and Pharmaceutical Care Laboratory, Faculty of Pharmacy, University of Coimbra, Coimbra, Portugal
+314 STOPP/START Criteria and patients’ clinical information requirements – a study about its applicability Standards and guidelines for PhC Pharmacology and Pharmaceutical Care Laboratory, Faculty of Pharmacy, University of Coimbra / Coimbra Institute for Clinical and Biomedical Research (iCBR), Coimbra, Portugal

 Zuiderduin entree 2017The conference was be held in a seaside hotel, Hotel Zuiderduin in Egmond aan Zee, the Netherlands.
 Egmond is approx. 50km from Amsterdam-Schiphol, and can be reached by train and bus.